DavidOvMu23/DavidOvMu23/README.md

 # Hello!
 I'm David

-I am a student passionate about technology and software development.
+I am a student.
 Currently, I'm enrolled in the 1st year of DAM (Development of Applications Multiplatform) at I.E.S L'estació (Ontinyent).
 I love learning new technologies and applying my knowledge in practical projects.

 ## About Me